 St. Mary Villa, Inc. (the "Organization") is a Tennessee not-for-profit organization.
 The Organization's mission is to support families by providing affordable, quality day care, after school care and educational programs in a safe, healthy, nurturing and multi-cultural environment, promoting intellectual, physical, social and moral development of the child.
 The Organization operates one full-time child care facility with after-school care available at an additional location.
-The Organization is governed by a board of trustees elected by the board and approved by the corporate members of the Organization.
+The Organization is governed by a board of trustees that is approved by the Corporate Members of the Diocese of Nashville, Tennessee.